-The poet and essayist, author of plays and radio dramas, was born in 1924, died in 1998.
+Poet, essayist, author of plays and radio dramas, born in 1924, died in 1998.
 He was a writer of great accomplishment and an exceptional artistic and moral authority whose biography was tragically enmeshed in the history of the twentieth century.

-Herbert was born in Lwow.
-During the war, he began studying Polish literature at the clandestine Jan Kazimierz University.
+Herbert was born in Lviv.
+During World War II, he began studying Polish literature at the clandestine Jan Kazimierz University.
 He also came into contact with the Home Army resistance movement.
-In 1944, in Krakow he began studying in the Fine Arts Academy.
+In 1944, in Kraków he began studying at the Fine Arts Academy.
 He also studied law and philosophy.
 Herbert moved to Warsaw in 1950.
 His first book of poetry, String of Light, came out only in 1956.

 Herbert won many Polish and foreign literary awards, including the Kościelski Prize (1963), the Austrian Nikolaus Lenau Preis (1965), the Herder Prize (1973), and the Jerusalem Prize (1990).
 He is one of the most frequently translated Polish writers.

 Reviewers have identified the keys to an understanding of Herbert's poetry as disinheritance, irony and faithfulness.
 His verse is an attempt at renewing tradition as a fundamental value for the life of the individual.
 His lyrical tales contrast the moral sterility and disorientation of contemporary man with the ethical code of the heroes of Mediterranean culture, the "defenders of kingdoms without end and cities of ashes".
 Mister Cogito, the hero of a famous 1974 cycle and of many later works, personifies the disparity between the feeling of reality and the yearning for fame.
 As Stanisław Barańczak wrote in his 1984 study of Herbert, Fugitive from Utopia: